Varying-Vagrant-Vagrants/VVV/README.md

 1. [grunt-cli](https://github.com/gruntjs/grunt-cli) Current Stable Version

 ### Need Help?

+* Don't hesitate to open a new issue on GitHub if you run into trouble.
 * There is a [Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) for any topic related to WordPress and Vagrant that is a great place to get started.
-* The [VVV Wiki](https://github.com/10up/varying-vagrant-vagrants/wiki) also contains documentation that might help you out
+* The [VVV Wiki](https://github.com/10up/varying-vagrant-vagrants/wiki) also contains documentation that may help.

 ### Feedback?